dragunovartem99/pw/README.md

   Show a list of available commands

 - **list**
-  Display all keys stored in the file
+  Show all keys stored in the file

 - **add** `<key>` `<value>`
   Add a new key/value pair